Zed314/Bleuenoix/README.md

 # Prerequisites

 This project is based on Django 2.0.6 and on Pillow.
+Thus, it requires Python3 and pip3 (python3-pip).

 # Install and Run Server